Please enjoy my website, my online sampling of available antique lithographs available for sale!

-See Our Antique Lithographs & Engravings at a Show:
+See Our Antique Lithographs & Engravings at a Future Show:

-Sorry, you missed seeing our fabulous collection of antique lithographs & engravings at these events:
+Sorry, you missed seeing our fabulous collection of antique lithographs & engravings at these past events:

-Subscribe to our quarterly newsletter to learn about antique lithographs & engravings, and shows.
+Subscribe to our biannual newsletter to learn about antique lithographs & engravings, and shows.
 Will not be sold:

 I sell antique lithographs & engravings published during the 17th, 18th and 19th Centuries.
 We have obtained them from old periodicals, catalogs, and books, etc. Books were frequently issued in parts and issued by subscription, later bound as books by savvy collectors.
 The publications were full of lovely old illustrations, many which were hand colored.
 Fabulous illustrations were included by authors and contributors.
 Illustrations of flora and fauna were very popular.
 Later historical events became the craze for early newspapers.
 All of these subscriptions were important during the, 17th, 18th & 19th Centuries.
 The latest décor, trends and styles made history with tremendous artwork.
 Newly discovered flora and fauna seemed to interest everyone, especially the wealthy including physicians, clergy & royalty.

 - animal (RSS)